Plane (esotericism): Astral plane

 The astral plane, also called the astral world, is where consciousness goes after physical death.
 According to occult philosophy, all people possess an astral body.
 The astral plane (also known as the astral world) was postulated by classical (particularly neoplatonic), medieval, oriental, and esoteric philosophies and mystery religions.
 It is the world of the planetary spheres, crossed by the soul in its astral body on the way to being born and after death, and generally said to be populated by angels, spirits, or other non-physical beings.

 In the late 19th and early 20th century the term was popularised by Theosophy and neo-Rosicrucianism.

-Throughout the Renaissance, philosophers, Paracelsians, Rosicrucians and alchemists continued to discuss the nature of the astral world intermediate between Earth and the divine.
-The Barzakh, olam mithal or intermediate world in Islam and the "World of Yetzirah" in Lurianic Kabbalah are related concepts.

 According to occult teachings the astral plane can be visited consciously through astral projection, meditation, and mantra, near-death experience, lucid dreaming, or other means.
 Individuals that are trained in the use of the astral vehicle can separate their consciousness in the astral vehicle from the physical body at will.

 The Theosophist author Curuppumullage Jinarajadasa wrote: "When a person dies, they become fully conscious in the astral body.
 After a certain time, the astral body disintegrates, and the person then becomes conscious on the mental plane."